 Contractors for the citizens' council monitor the retreat of Columbia Glacier.
 Photo by Austin Post.
-The council continues to maintain and refine data files. begun in 1995, for tankers in the Valdez trade.
-The files include vessel particulars such as size, capacity, year built, owner, operator, any reported incidents or damage, and the date by which single hull tankers must be replaced by double hull vessels. tions in Prince William Sound is the main goal of the council's Iceberg Monitoring Project,
+TANKER INTEGRITY The council continues to maintain and refine data files, begun in 1995, for tankers in the Valdez trade.
+The files include vessel particulars such as size, capacity, year built, owner, operator, any reported incidents or damage, and the date by which single hull tankers must be replaced by double hull vessels.
+Environmental Protection NON-INDIGENOUS SPECIES Some ports and waterways, including the Great Lakes and San Francisco Bay, have been invaded by species not indigenous to the area.

-Environmental Protection NON-INDIGENOUS SPECIES

-Some ports and waterways, including the Great Lakes and San Francisco Bay, have been invaded by species not indigenous to the area.
 The so-called "non-indigenous species" can compete with native species and cause severe ecological and economic damage.
 A common mode of transport of these invading species is the ballast water carried in tankers and other large ships from one waterway to another.
-There is concern that the millions of tons of ballast water carried in oil tankers could result in similar problems in Prince William Sound.
-In 1997, the citizens' council and the U.S. Fish and Wildlife Service, in cooperation with Prince William Sound oil shippers and Alveska, sponsored a pilot study of the invasion risk.
+There is concern that the millions of tons of ballast water carried in oil tankers could result in similar problems in Prince William In 1997, the citizens' council and the U.S. Fish and Wildlife Service, in cooperation with Prince William Sound oil shippers and Alyeska, sponsored a pilot study of the invasion risk.
 The council contracted with the Smithsonian Environmental Research Center, leaders in the investigation of biological invasions, to conduct the study.
 The U.S. Coast Guard also contributed money to study impacts of the Ballast Water Treatment Facility on

-Research Center, measures the depth of the water in a segregated ballast tank prior to sampling for non-indigenous species in the ballast water.
-Photo by Joel Kopp. plankton in the ballast water, as mandated by the National Invasive Species Act.

-The council's pilot study showed that plankton in the arriving ballast water are abundant and diverse, and that some are not indigenous to Prince William Sound.
+Tuck Hines, Smithsonian Environmental Research Center, measures the depth of the water in a segregated ballast tank prior to sampling for non-indigenous species in the ballast water.
+Photo by Joel Kopp. plankton in the ballast water, as mandated by the National Invasive Species The council's pilot study showed that plankton in the arriving ballast water are abundant and diverse, and that some are not indigenous to Prince William Sound.
 The consultants concluded the Sound is at risk of invasion.
 In an effort to quantify and better understand the risk of invasion, the council and the U.S. Fish and Wildlife Service have been joined by Alaska SeaGrant and Alyeska in funding expanded research into this issue in 1998 and 1999.
 This effort, led by the council, includes further investigation into the content and management of ballast water as well as collection and analysis of samples from the Sound to see what non-indigenous species have already become established.

-Myriad microscopic creatures appear in this sample collected from a ballast tank.
-Photo courtesy Smithsonian Environmental Research Center.
 Further, ARCO, Exxon and the American Petroleum Institute contributed money for an evaluation of the effectiveness and operational challenges of exchanging ballast water at sea to combat the introduction of non-indigenous species.